The most underrated town in every state

 Wisconsin: Egg Harbor

 Egg Harbor – whose name is apparently a nod to a food fight between fur traders back in the 19th century – is a lovely pit stop on a drive through scenic Door County.
 The pretty marina looks best at sunset and the little beach is a hit with visitors too.
-Downtown, the bounty of local produce is put front and centre in artisan bakeries, chic grocery stores and restaurants.
+Downtown, the bounty of local produce is put front and center in artisan bakeries, chic grocery stores, and restaurants.

 Wyoming: Pinedale

 Going back through the decades, Wyoming would have been filled with stirring one-horse towns and many still retain a feel of the Old West.
-That's true of Pinedale, which pitches itself as the 'Real Wyoming'.
+That's true of Pinedale, which pitches itself as the 'Real Wyoming.'
 It's a perfect gateway to some of the state's finest wilderness, flanked as it is by the Wind River Mountain Range and the Bridger-Teton National Forest.
 Back in town, there are ample places to fill up on hearty American food after a hike.

 Comments